Skip to main content

 • Twitching of muscles

-These are the most common symptoms experienced by the people who have social anxiety.
+These are the most common symptoms experienced by people who have social anxiety.
 You may experience other symptoms, or these symptoms in different degrees.
 If you are having symptoms that are new or severe, you should seek medical help.

 Fears and Phobias Related to Social Anxiety